Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/CircuitBreakers.md

 # **Circuit Breakers**
-Circuit breakers in software are a powerful pattern for managing failures, improving system reliability, and ensuring smooth operation of distributed systems.

 ## **What ?**

-In software, a **circuit breaker** is a design pattern used to prevent cascading failures and manage service availability.
+A circuit breaker is a design pattern used to prevent cascading failures and manage service availability.
 If a service call repeatedly fails, the circuit breaker "trips" and prevents further attempts, allowing the system to recover gracefully.
 This pattern mimics the behavior of electrical circuit breakers.

----

 ## **Why is it Needed ?**